jreig/backtracking-survey-propagation/README.md

    1.1 Assign all Variables with a random value.
    1.2 For flip f = 0 to maxFlips:
        1.2.1 If FactorGraph is satisfied, return true.
-       1.2.2 Randomly select an unsatisfied clausule and calculate the break-count of its variables.
+       1.2.2 Randomly select an unsatisfied clause and calculate the break-count of its variables.
-       1.2.3 Flip a Variable of the Clausule if has break-count = 0.
+       1.2.3 Flip a Variable of the Clause if has break-count = 0.
              If not, with probability p (noise), flip a random variable and with probability 1 - p, flip the variable with lowest break-count.
 2. If a sat assignment was not found, return false.